am currently a Knowledge Exchange Fellow at the Oxford Research Centre in the

 difference to real people suffering from serious illnesses within and beyond

 feel strongly that the academic world could and should do much more to address

 the widespread stigma and secrecy surrounding mental health, and I am privileged

 to be working with other passionate members of the College and University, organising events

 and other initiatives to encourage people to talk openly and honestly about the

-realities of mental health and illness.
+realities of mental illness and health.

 For six years I lived on a narrowboat

 in Oxford, and I now split my leisure time - when not

 boat, convertible, and motorhome.